applicationdesignframework/applicationdesignframework.github.io/examples/iam-session-broker/README.md

 **Decision**

-Create [IAM Session Broker](#iam-session-broker-api) application that returns tenant-scoped temporary security credentials based on JWT claims for registered applications.
-IAM Session Broker should have a dedicated Git repository and a pipeline to reduce blast radius and increase delivery performance.
-Identity Provider application is out of scope for this document.
+Create [IAM Session Broker](#iam-session-broker-api) and Identity Provider applications.
+IAM Session Broker returns tenant-scoped temporary security credentials based on JWT claims for registered applications.
+Identity Provider is not described in this example for brevity.

 **Consequences**